 The bill amends the eligibility criteria for the Fostering Connections Program in New Mexico, expanding access for young adults transitioning out of foster care.
-Key changes include raising the age limit for eligibility from 19 to 21 years over a phased timeline: individuals must be under 19 as of July 1, 2021, under 20 as of July 1, 2022, and under 21 as of July 1, 2023.
-Additionally, the bill clarifies the circumstances under which a young adult qualifies for the program, including those who were in the legal custody of the department due to abuse and neglect or related proceedings, as well as those whose guardianship or adoption assistance agreements have ended.
+Key changes include raising the age limit for eligibility from 19 to 21 years over a phased timeline: individuals must be younger than 19 as of July 1, 2021, younger than 20 as of July 1, 2022, and younger than 21 as of July 1, 2023.
+Additionally, the criteria for qualifying young adults have been updated to include those who were in the legal custody of the department due to abuse and neglect, as well as those who had guardianship or adoption assistance agreements that were terminated after they turned 18.

-Furthermore, the bill specifies that the eligibility of young adults will not be affected by their citizenship or immigration status.
-This change aims to ensure that all eligible young adults, regardless of their legal status, can access the support and services provided by the Fostering Connections Program, thereby promoting their successful transition to independence.
+Furthermore, the bill clarifies that the eligibility of young adults will not be affected by their citizenship or immigration status.
+This change aims to ensure that all eligible young adults, regardless of their legal status, can access the support and services provided by the Fostering Connections Program, thereby promoting stability and support during their transition to adulthood.

 Statutes affected: